slobodin/software-renderer/README.md

 * Configuration files (you can tune lights (intensity, position, etc) or add objects, that will appear in a scene).
    Also you can setup position of objects through the scene config file.

-**TODO**: gouraud shading, perspective texture mapping, z buffer and animation.
-Also, renderer needs some optimizations.
+**TODO**: perspective texture mapping, z buffer and animation.
+Also, renderer needs a lot of optimizations.

 Usage
 =====